UUA Publications Update for July 2017

 Peter Kandis, Vice Chair, Hilton Head Island, South Carolina

 Rev. Xolani Kacela, Ph.D., Treasurer, Durham, North Carolina

 Kathleen Henry, Project Manager, Truro, Massachusetts

 Katie Romano Griffin, Chaplain, Fort Myers, Florida

-Written by Kirsten deFur and Amy Johnson
+Kirsten deFur and Amy Johnson

 This ten-workshop curriculum guides children ages nine through twelve to gain the knowledge, life principles, and skills they need to understand and express their sexuality in holistic, life-enhancing ways.
 Like the other Our Whole Lives programs for different age groups, this comprehensive, developmentally appropriate program introduces key topics with sensitivity and inclusiveness, yet without specifically religious doctrine or reference.
 The underlying values of the program reflect the justice-oriented traditions of its publishers, the Unitarian Universalist Association and the United Church of Christ, while remaining suitable for use in secular contexts.